 Check out the pictures of the traditional clothing of Switzerland below.

-The color of the clothes is the main factor for Swiss women.
+When it is about Swiss clothing for women, the color of the clothes is the main factor.
 They generally like to wear a bright color and the color of their costume indicates the canton, marital status and so on.
 Women from Obwalden canton wear white color whereas the typical clothing color for Zurich canton is blue.

 Even the jewelry is different for different cantons and can be a definition of marital status.
 In Obwalden, married women wear white bonnets and golden jewelry whereas single women wear silver.